 Tesla Model Y audio review: An audiophile’s dream?

-The Tesla Model Y is in many ways identical to the Model 3.
-We were left impressed by the automaker’s ability to combine range and performance into a competitively priced SUV, where we awarded it our Best Buy award.
+The Tesla Model Y is, in many ways, identical to the older generation Model 3.
+We were left impressed by the automaker’s ability to combine range and performance into a competitively priced SUV, for which it received our Best Buy award.

 Click here to read the full Tesla Model Y review